 Coronavirus Stimulus Checks

-If you’ve filed your 2018 or 2019 taxes using direct deposit, you could get your direct payment as early as Monday, April 13 – and most people don’t need to do anything to get it.
+If you’ve filed your 2018 or 2019 taxes using direct deposit, you likely don’t need to do anything to get it.

 You do not have to pay it back and it is not considered taxable income.